nexmo-se/vonage-ai-asr-connector/README.md

 Received transcriptions are sent to the ASR Connector (part 2).</br>

-The ASR Connector (part 2) submits each transcript as an _HTTP AI Step_ to the AI agent,</br>
+The ASR Connector (part 2) submits each transcript via HTTP as an _AI Step_ to the AI agent,</br>
 a text result is returned by the AI agent,</br>
 which the ASR Connector (part 2) plays via TTS (Text-to-Speech) to the customer.</br>

 Then the customer speaks again, and so on, until the AI agent decides to transfer the call to a live agent,</br>
-upon transfer request by the AI agent to the ASR Connector (part 2), the call is efefctively transferred to the agent, and the interaction with the AI agent is terminated.</br>
+upon transfer request by the AI Agent to the ASR Connector (part 2), the call is effectively transferred to the agent, as PSTN call 2, and the interaction with the AI Agent is terminated.</br>

 ## Set up

 ### Deploy the sample HTTP AI Agent

-From AI Studio, import the attached sample AI agent _BlogAgent.zip_.</br>
+From AI Studio, import the attached sample AI Agent _BlogAgent.zip_.</br>

-For this sample agent, for test and demo purpose, you need to set the live agent phone number,</br>
+For this sample AI Agent, for test and demo purpose, you need to set the live agent phone number,</br>
 to do that, edit this agent,</br>
 go to Properties, Parameters, Custom Parameters, callee,</br>
 change the value to your desired recipient number,</br>
 it must be a phone number in E.164 format without the leading '+' sign,</br>
 click on [Close].</br>

-Then [Publish] the AI agent.</br>
+Then [Publish] the AI Agent.</br>

 Take note of the:</br>
-- Agent ID,</br>
+- **Agent ID**,</br>
 and
-- The Vonage AI API key, see next lines comments.
+- The Vonage **AI API key**, see next lines comments.

 Do not confuse your _Vonage **AI API key**_ with your _Vonage **account API key**_

 If you already have an existing Vonage AI API key, you keep that one,</br>
 if not you may create one,</br>
-within AI Studio UI, go to the top right corner,</br>
+to do so, within AI Studio UI, go to the top right corner,</br>
 click on the user icon,</br>
 then "Generate API key",</br>
 take note of it.</br>